Shih-Yu/Articles/Cronos_Setup/truffle_config.md

 ```js
 PRIVATE_KEY=e902eef0dd0a0c03845b9b743c7834839
 ```
->Note that this is not a real private and is used for demonstation purpose
+>Note that this is not a real private and is used for demonstration purpose

 Since we already declared this variable in our ```truffle-config``` file in the ```HDWallet-Provder``` method, we do not have to do anything else.